 - Does the shuttle stop at Paradise Valley?
 There are a limited number of first-come-first-served tickets to Paradise Valley trailhead.
 You can return via Paradise Valley Trailhead or Moraine Lake, but note that there are only 2 seats reserved per shuttle for pickup from Paradise Valley (so if there is a big group and the bus doesn’t have more than 2 empty seats, the rest of your party will have to wait 20 minutes for the next shuttle).
 If you are camping at Paradise Valley Backcountry Campground, you will receive a special shuttle bus ticket; show it to the bus driver so s/he stops at Paradise Valley!

 - What if I want to take sunrise/night/sunset photos, climb Mount Temple, or stay a Neil Colgan ACC Hut?
 Are there any exceptions to the parking ban?
-Personal vehicles are not permitted on Moraine Lake Road, so you will have to find a tour operator, private shuttle, or taxi to transport you outside of Parks Canada shuttle hours.
+Personal vehicles are not permitted on Moraine Lake Road, so you will have to find a tour operator, private shuttle, or taxi to transport you outside of Parks Canada shuttle hours (details on public transit and private shuttles/taxi services below).
 The only exception is for individuals with a blue accessible parking placard.
 Backcountry campers with a Paradise Valley Backcountry Campground permit or bivouac permit, and those staying at the ACC Hut, will receive bus tickets with their bookings.

 For more information, visit Parks Canada | Visiting Moraine Lake and Lake Louise.

 Use Roam Transit’s Super Pass to go from Banff to Moraine Lake, via the Lake Louise Express Route 8X and transfer to the Moraine Lake Connector Shuttle (included) at Lake Louise Lakeshore. $25 round trip for adults, $12.50 for seniors (65+) and youth (13-18).
 Kids 12 & under ride free but require a reservation.
-Service: June 1 – October 9, 2023.
+Service: June 1 – mid October.
 Reserve your $25 Route 8X Super Pass online.

-During larch season (September 19 – October 9, 2023), you can take the Roam Transit Moraine Lake Express Fall Route 10.
+During larch season (mid September 19 – early October), you can take the Roam Transit Moraine Lake Express Fall Route 10.
 This bus goes directly from the Banff High School Transit Hub to Moraine Lake without stopping at the Park & Ride or Lake Louise.

 Fall Route 10 Fares: